squirro/training/README.md

 ## Getting Started

 ### Requirements
-To use the examples here, you will need to install the squirro toolbox.
+To use the examples here, you will need to install the Squirro toolbox.
 The Squirro toolbox is available to all Squirro Partners and Developers [Here](https://squirro.atlassian.net/wiki/display/DOC/Toolbox).
 If you would like access to the Squirro Data Loader, please contact support@squirro.com.

 ### Python
-To use the Squirro Toolbox, you must have Python2 intalled.
-Please note that the Squirro toolbox does not support Python3 (yet).
+To use the Squirro Toolbox, you must have Python 2 installed.
+Please note that the Squirro toolbox does not support Python 3 (yet).

 It is recommended to install python via [Homebrew](https://brew.sh/)
 ```bash